garciamarin/alina/README.md

 - Provide information about Alina Salzer's background and expertise
 - Contact form for inquiries and collaboration opportunities

-## Technologies Used

-- Next.js: A React framework for building server-side rendered and static websites
-- Tailwind CSS: A utility-first CSS framework for rapid UI development

 ## License

 This project is licensed under the [MIT License](LICENSE).